siberianfox/tinygwiki/TinyG-Homing.md

 For example, G91 G28 Z10 will move to a pre-set point in the XY plane.
 The tool will initially lift z by 10 mm (or inches); G91 is used to set relative mode for this command.

 ## G28.1 - Set G28 position.
-On reset this position will be zeroed, so G28's will return tom machine home.
+On reset this position will be zeroed, so G28's will return to machine home.
 By setting G28.1 the G28 return point can be moved.

 ## G28.2 - Initiate homing sequence (Homing Cycle)
 G28.2 is used to home to physical home switches.
 G28.2 will home to a switch then set the machine zero for that axis (absolute zero) at an offset from that switch location.
 Format is: